 - Sawtooth hangers – I used these sawtooth hangers

 Cuts for DIY Canvas Frame

-*Double check your measurements.
-Due to minor errors in cuts and being slightly off square your cuts may be different then what I have here.
+*Double-check your measurements.
+Due to minor errors in cuts and being slightly off square your cuts may be different than what I have here.
 Measure twice cut once.
 I used one 1 x 2 to cut one side and a top frame and another 1 x 2 to cut a side and a bottom frame.
 This left me with app two 24 inch pieces of scrap that I used for the side cradles.
 I used scrap wood I had laying around to make the top and bottom cradles.
-If you don’t have any scrap wood around depending on the size of your canvas you can use the scrap left over from making the frame to make the cradle.
+If you don’t have any scrap wood around depending on the size of your canvas you can use the scrap leftover from making the frame to make the cradle.

 Top and Bottom Frame

 - 2 – 1 x 2 at 31 1/2 inches

 - 2 – 1 x 2 at 40 inches

 Top and Bottom Back Supports (Cradle)

 - 2 – 1 x 2 app 5 1/2 inches (I used some scrap I had around.
 You can use the leftover scrap from the side cuts as well)